sjpiper145/MakerSkillTree/README.md

 # How to Make Your Own

+Use the template pack in the files, including PNG / PDF and AI files to fill in with your software of choice.
+If you've filled it in, I'm happy to polish it with custom icons and release it in this repository.

 My aim with the skill trees is be:
 - flexible with goals rather than too specific, everyone's journey is different
 - Inspiring to try new things rather than completionist